CyberAgentGameEntertainment/AirSticker/README.md

 Once mesh generation is complete, CyDecal can be used to greatly improve runtime performance(see Section 2.3 for details).<br/>

 ### 2.3 URP Decal and CyDecal rendering performance
-CyDecal takes several frames to generate the mesh, but the drawing performance is the same as simple mesh drawing.
+CyDecal takes several frames to generate the mesh, but once generated, the drawing performance is no different than simple mesh drawing.<br/>
 On the other hand, URP decals do not require mesh generation, but a complex drawing process is performed to display the decals.<br/><br/>
 Therefore, the mesh generation method is more advantageous in terms of frame-by-frame rendering performance.<br/><br/>